Sangcodu/2023IST-BioMech-DysPad-Sam.L/README.md

 23/10/23 - Finished mapping out buttons and volume function for rotary encoder.
 OLED screen finished displaying output and joystick is being worked on.

 25/10/23 - Added "Anna" scrolling animation to the OLED screen.
 Reacts to a keypress with a quick key history.

+1/11/23 - Added feature to rotary potentiometer where it changes OLED display, revamped buttons functions, testing joystick